 The Red Sea, with high levels of salinity and exposure to some of the highest sea temperatures on Earth, provides an ideal base for exploring the potential impacts of global warming on fragile marine ecosystems.
-With a recent rise in the incidence of coral bleaching occurring on reefs around the world, KAUST researchers are contributing greatly to understanding the phenomenon and how to help corals survive in future.
+With a recent rise in the incidence of coral bleaching occurring on reefs around the world, KAUST researchers are providing an important contribution to understanding the phenomenon and how to help corals survive in the future.

-“Coral bleaching is a complex phenomenon that occurs when corals get stressed,” said Professor Michael Berumen, who works in marine biology alongside Professor Carlos Duarte, Professor Christian Voolstra and their teams at the University’s Red Sea Research Center.
+“Coral bleaching is a complex phenomenon that occurs when corals get stressed,” said Michael Berumen, who works in marine biology alongside Carlos Duarte, Christian Voolstra and their teams at the Red Sea Research Center.